 Instructions

-• Toss the diced sweet potatoes with olive oil, chili powder, smoked paprika, cumin, garlic powder, and salt until evenly coated.
+- Toss diced sweet potatoes with olive oil, chili powder, smoked paprika, cumin, garlic powder, and salt until evenly coated.

-• Spread the sweet potatoes in a single layer on the baking sheet.
-Roast for 25-30 minutes, flipping halfway, until tender and slightly crispy.
+- Spread sweet potatoes in a single layer on the prepared baking sheet.
+Roast 25–30 minutes, flipping halfway, until tender and crispy at the edges.

-• Layer each tortilla with roasted sweet potatoes, black beans, shredded cabbage, avocado slices, and cilantro.
+- Layer each tortilla with roasted sweet potatoes and black beans.
+Top with shredded cabbage, avocado slices, cilantro, and crumbled feta.

-• Drizzle with lime crema and sprinkle with feta, if using.
+- Drizzle with lime crema and serve with lime wedges.

 Notes